Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 6. Go back to your resource group and select the data factory that's created through previous steps
 7. Click "Author and deploy" on the new panel
 8. Create Linked services:
-    1. Click **Drafts**, copy the content in AzureStorageLinkedService.json to the editor, replace "[unique]" with your unique string and "[Key]" with your storage key, and click the upper arrow button to  deploy it
+    1. Click **New Data Store**, choose "Azure Storage", replace the content in the editor with the content in AzureStorageLinkedService.json to the editor, replace "[unique]" with your unique string and "[Key]" with your storage key, and click the upper arrow button to  deploy it
-    2. Click **Drafts**, copy  the content in AzureSqlDWLinkedService.json to the editor, replace "[unique]" with your unique string  and  "[User]" and "[password]" with their real value in this solution, and click the upper arrow button to  deploy it
+    2. Click **New Data Store**, choose "Azure SQL Data Warehouse", replace the content in the editor with    the content in AzureSqlDWLinkedService.json to the editor, replace "[unique]" with your unique string  and  "[User]" and "[password]" with their real value in this solution, and click the upper arrow button to  deploy it
-    3. Click **Drafts**,  copy  the content in AzureMLLinkedService.json to the editor, replace  the content in "mlEndpoint" and "apikey" with  the real value in this solution, and click the upper arrow button to  deploy it.
+    3. Click **New Compute**, choose "Azure ML",  replace the content in the editor with  the content in AzureMLLinkedService.json to the editor, replace  the content in "mlEndpoint" and "apikey" with  the real value in this solution, and click the upper arrow button to  deploy it.
 You can check the value from your memo in the Azure Machine learning Web service part.
 9. Create datasets
-    1. Click **Drafts**, copy the content in AzureBlobDataset.json to the editor, and click the upper arrow button to  deploy it
+    1. Click **New Dataset**, choose "Azure Blob Storage", replace the content in the editor with the content in AzureBlobDataset.json to the editor, and click the upper arrow button to  deploy it
-    1. Click **Drafts**, copy the content in AzureSqlDWInputUser.json to the editor, and click the upper arrow button to  deploy it
+    1. Click **New Dataset**, choose "Azure SQL Data Warehouse", replace the content in the editor with the content in AzureSqlDWInputUser.json to the editor, and click the upper arrow button to  deploy it
-    1. Click **Drafts**, copy the content in AzureSqlDWInputActivity.json to the editor, and click the upper arrow button to  deploy it
+    1. Click **New Dataset**, choose "Azure SQL Data Warehouse", replace the content in the editor with  the content in AzureSqlDWInputActivity.json to the editor, and click the upper arrow button to  deploy it
-    1. Click **Drafts**, copy the content in AzureSqlDWOutputPrediction.json to the editor, and click the upper arrow button to  deploy it
+    1. Click **New Dataset**, choose "Azure SQL Data Warehouse", replace the content in the editor with  the content  in AzureSqlDWOutputPrediction.json to the editor, and click the upper arrow button to  deploy it
 10. Create pipelines
     1. Right click **Drafts**, choose "New pipeline",
         1. copy the content in MLPipeline.json to the editor,